-Fourth Year Review 11 To be conducted when a second year or third year review warrants further action.
-Purpose Confirm that the Charter Holder meets the Board's academic performance expectation as set forth in the Board's Academic Performance Framework. ons Timeframe During the first half of the fourth year of the charter.
+Fourth Year Rev iew To be conducted when a second year or third year review warrants further action.
+Purpose Confirm that the Charter Holder meets the Board's academic performance expectations as set forth in the Board's Academic Performance Framework.
+Timeframe During the first half of the fourth year of the charter.
 A Charter Holder that meets the Board's academic performance expectations will be waived from submitting any required information.
-The Charter Holder will be review again at the five-year interval review; however, if the Charter Holder has a change of 50% or more of its governance structure, changes its charter representative, or expanderations the Board will resume monitoring all of the schools operated under the charter when the state assessment data is released for the year the change occurred ed f nds If all schools operated by the Charter Holder have a current overall rating of meets o exceeds the Board's standard for academic performance, but the Charter Holder doe not meet the Board's academic performance expectations, the Charter Holder will be waived from submitting any required information and the Charter Holder will be reviewed again in the subsequent year. es Intervention For each school operated by the Charter Holder that has a current overall rating of do not meet or falls far below the Board's standard for academic performance, the Charter Holder will be required to submit required information that demonstrates it making sufficient progress toward the Board's academic performance expectations.
-It this is the first time the any school operated by the Charter Holder has received a ration of does not meet or falls far below the Charter Holder will be required to submit a Performance Management Plan.
-If a Performance Management Plan has previously been submitted as an improvement plan for the schoolCharter Holder, the Charter Holder will be required to submit a Demonstration of Sufficient Progress.
+The Charter Holder will be reviewed again at the five-year interval review; however, if the Charter Holder has a change of 50% or more of its governance structure, changes its charter representative, or expands operations the Board will resume monitoring all of the schools operated under the charter when the state assessment data is released for the year the change occurred.
+If all schools operated by the Charter Holder have a current overall rating of meets or exceeds the Board's standard for academic performance, but the Charter Holder does not meet the Board's academic performance expectations, the Charter Holder will be waived from submitting any required information and the Charter Holder will be reviewed again in the subsequent year.
+Intervention For each school operated by the Charter Holder that has a current overall rating of does not meet or falls far below the Board's standard for academic performance, the Charter Holder will be required to submit required information that demonstrates it is making sufficient progress toward the Board's academic performance expectations as described in the Academic Intervention Schedule.
+If this is the first time any school operated by the Charter Holder will be required to submit a Performance Management Plan .
+If a Performance Management Plan has previously been submitted as an improvement plan for the Charter Holder, the Charter Holder will be required to submit a Demonstration of Sufficient Progress .
 Failure to demonstrate sufficient progress may result in Board consideration of revocation of the charter.
-The Charter Holder will be waived from submitting any required information for the schools it operates that have a current overall rating of meets or exceeds the Board's standard for academic performance. is If ting he Board Consideration A Charter Holder that that operates a school with an overall rating of does not meet falls far below standard in a prior year and has a current overall rating of does not meet or falls far below standard or a Charter Holder that fails to timely submit all required information will be brought before the Board for consideration of noncompliance.
+The Charter Holder will be waived from submitting any required information for the schools it operates that have a current overall rating of meets or exceeds the Board's standard for academic performance.
+Board Consideration A Charter Holder that that operates a school with an overall rating of does not meet or falls far below standard in a prior year and has a current overall rating of does not meet or falls far below standard or a Charter Holder that fails to timely submit all required information will be brought before the Board for consideration of non- compliance.
 The Board may take action including withholding up to ten percent of the monthly state aid apportionment and/or issuing a notice of intent to revoke the charter.

-11 Does not preclude the Board from assessing charter schools' performance expectations as set forth in the Board's Performance Framework and compliance with the charter contract and applicable law at other times or for reasons other than described in this policy.
+&lt;sup>10 Does not preclude the Board from assessing charter schools' performance expectations as set forth in the Board's Performance Framework and compliance with the charter contract and applicable law at other times or for reasons other than described in this policy.